-Take This Gorgeous Fall Foliage Road Trip To See Ohio Like Never Before
+Take A Beautiful Fall Foliage Road Trip To See Ohio Autumn Colors

 We all know that Ohio is extra beautiful in the autumn months.
 This state boasts a wide variety of flora, which, in turn, means that the countryside and parks offer the best fall foliage in Ohio.
 There’s no better way to experience the fall foliage than via a road trip, so pack some snacks and prepare for autumnal adventure.

 Grab the family (or a friend or two) and start at the destination nearest you.
 We’ve included a few recommendations of places to stay along the way in case you want to stop and spend the day at a destination or two.
 (To view the Google Map of the trip in a separate tab or window, click here.)

 What do you think?
 Are you ready to find the best fall foliage in Ohio?
 We’d love to hear your thoughts!

 For more fun things to do in Ohio in the fall, be sure to check out our previous articles: 10 Unique Fall Festivals In Ohio You Won’t Find Anywhere Else and Get Lost In These 10 Awesome Corn Mazes In Ohio This Fall.

 What is the best time to see peak fall foliage in Ohio?

 Ohio is a vast state – with 44,825 square miles of landscape, there’s much to see and do here.
 The state is so vast, in fact, that peak fall foliage arrives in different regions at different times.
 Typically, one can find leaves changing color in Ohio as early as August or September, but peak foliage arrives in Northern Ohio circa the second week of October, in Central Ohio and along Lake Erie’s shore circa the third week in October, and leaves reach their peak display in Southern Ohio as the month of October reaches its end.

 Where are the best places in Ohio to see fall foliage?